 To see your show's verified feed history:

-- Click Settings > Feeds on the show's homepage.
+- Click Settings > Feeds on the show homepage in Podcasts Manager.
 Any feed listed was verified and served at least once for this show, during the lifetime of the show in Podcasts Manager.

 To see the served feed for your show:

-- Click Settings > Feeds on the show's homepage to see a list of all feeds that were ever verified for your show.
+- Click Settings > Feeds on the show homepage on Podcasts Manager to see a list of all feeds that were ever verified for your show.
 The currently served feed is marked Served.

 If you see a warning that the show is now served from a different feed, click Verify new feed to see the URL of the new served feed in the verification wizard.